Top 20 Tourist Places to Visit in Bhutan

 Khamsum Yulley Namgyal Chorten - Best Valley Chorten

-Phobjikha valley is a famous glacial valley in Bhutan.
+Phobjikha valley is a famous glacial valley in Bhutan and it's one of the wonderful Bhutan tourist spots.
 There are many kinds of wild animals, among which the black-necked crane is the most famous.

 In winter, the valley will welcome black-necked cranes migrating from Tibet, so it has become one of the most important nature reserves in Bhutan, and it is also a holy place for birdwatchers.
 If you can travel to Bhutan in spring when black-necked cranes return to Tibet, you will be very lucky to see a parting scene between humans and animals.
 It is said that the black-necked cranes here will hover over the Gangtey Monastery before returning, waiting for the villagers to sing the song of farewell, and flutter away.